goodformandspectacle/londonmuseums/NOTES.md

 out center;
 ```

-The output (<tt>out:xml</tt>) and exported the "raw data" to process
+The output format was changed to XML (<tt>out:xml</tt>) and the "raw
-in the same way as the <tt>overpass_example.xml</tt>.
-The raw XML was
+data" was exported to process in the same way as the
-not checked in to avoid bloating this repo any further.
+<tt>overpass_example.xml</tt>.
+The raw XML was not checked in to avoid
+bloating this repo any further.

 Computed "size" of Ways